QPanda3: A High-Performance Software-Hardware Collaborative Framework for Large-Scale Quantum-Classical Computing Integration: Overview of QPanda3

 \section{Overview of QPanda3}

-QPanda3 is an advanced quantum programming framework that provides comprehensive support for users in quantum computing across both software and hardware aspects.
-As illustrated in Figure \ref{fig:framework}, QPanda3 not only offers abstractions for quantum programs and computing devices but also provides multiple related components and tools.
+QPanda3 is an advanced quantum programming framework that provides comprehensive support for quantum computing across both software and hardware domains.
+As illustrated in Figure~\ref{fig:framework}, QPanda3 offers abstractions for quantum programs and computing devices, along with a wide array of supporting components and tools.